brianreinhold/NordicPHDs/README.md

 | MDC\_PART\_PHD\_HF | 129 | Health and Fitness related codes |
 | MDC\_PART\_PHD\_AI | 130 | Assisted and Independent Living related codes. |

 The use of codes is what makes the MPM generic.
-The only device protocol that uses codes at the current time is the IEEE 11073 20601 and 10201 standards.
-Codes are totally absent in the BT-SIG profiles, however, codes are ubquitous in HL7 and IHE.
+The only device protocol that uses codes at the current time is the IEEE 11073 20601 and 10201 standards and the up-and-coming GHS standard.
+Codes are totally absent in the remaining BT-SIG profiles, however, codes are ubquitous in HL7 and IHE.
 The MDC codes are used versus LOINC or SNOMED since MDC codes are designed for medical devices.

 # **Handling Measurement Time Stamps**